At SCS, we are working hard to ensure that community members are known and valued.

 Student-led Equity Committees

-There are three student-led equity committees at SCS: the Anti-Racism Committee (ARC), the Gender & Sexuality Alliance (GSA), and the Indigenous Affairs Circle (IAC).
+There are three student-led equity committees at SCS: the Anti-Oppression Alliance (formerly the Anti-Racism Committee (ARC), the Gender & Sexuality Alliance (GSA), and the Indigenous Affairs Circle (IAC).
 They each undertake special projects related to the School’s ongoing commitment to an equitable, diverse, and inclusive environment in which each member’s identity and well-being is valued.

 Here’s a snapshot of recent projects: